 Cognitive and Motor Neuroscience (MS / PhD) Overview

-The Cognitive and Motor Neuroscience theme strives to advance scientific understanding of the psychological and neural mechanisms underlying skilled human behaviors.
-We research how these mechanisms are influenced by changes across the life-span (development and aging), changes due to practice (learning and expertise), or changes following illness and injury (rehabilitation and neurodegenerative disease).
+The Cognitive and Motor Neuroscience (CMN) theme strives to advance scientific understanding of the psychological, mechanical, and neural mechanisms underlying skilled human behaviors.
+We research how these mechanisms are influenced by changes across the life-span (development and aging), changes due to practice (learning and memory processes), or changes following pathology (neurodegenerative disease, athletic injuries, amputation) and rehabilitation.

 Research Pillars